spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

   - /docs/scos/user/features/202204.0/promotions-discounts-feature-overview.html
 ---

-The *Discount Management* capability lets shop owners provide free value to their customers by discounting a percentage or a fixed sum of an order's subtotal or an item's price on predefined conditions.
+The *Discount Management* capability lets shop owners provide free value to their customers by discounting the percentage or fixed sum of an order's subtotal, or an item's price on predefined conditions.

 ## Discount types